 6. Fund a 529 education savings plan

-Under the new tax laws, 529s may be also used to pay up to $10,000 of tuition annually for the beneficiary's enrollment or attendance at a public, private or religious elementary or secondary school, free from federal income taxes.
-5 But because 529s are most effective when your investment has years to grow, they may be less beneficial for paying elementary or secondary school tuition than for college expenses, Navani notes.
+Under the new tax laws, 529s may be also used to pay up to $10,000 of tuition annually for the beneficiary's enrollment or attendance at a public, private or religious elementary or secondary school, free from federal income taxes.5 State tax treatment may vary.
+But because 529s are most effective when your investment has years to grow, they may be less beneficial for paying elementary or secondary school tuition than for college expenses, Navani notes.

 7. Cover health care costs efficiently

 But there are key differences to these accounts.
-Most notably, you must purchase a high deductible health insurance plan in order to take advantage of an HSA.
+Most notably, you must purchase a high-deductible health insurance plan and you cannot have disqualifying additional medical coverage, such as a general purpose FSA, in order to take advantage of an HSA.

-Also, while you can deposit funds into an HSA up to tax day of the following year to the maximum limit and still receive a tax benefit for the current tax year, FSA contributions are generally only allowed during Open Enrollment or when you become an employee of a company.
+Also, while you can deposit funds into an HSA up to the tax filing due date in the following year, up to the maximum dollar limit, and still receive a tax deduction for the current tax year (e.g., you can make your 2019 contribution by April 15, 2020), FSA contributions are generally only elected during open enrollment or when you become an employee of a company.

 Charitable gifts such as cash or appreciated stock are still tax-deductible if you itemize, but not if you take the standard deduction.
 If you give regularly to charities, consider putting several years’ worth of gifts into a donor-advised fund (DAF) for a single year—that step may make it worth your while to itemize, Navani suggests.
 “Then, you can spread out the giving from the DAF over the next several years, based on your charitable intent.”

 You can give as many family members as you like up to $15,000 per year ($30,000 from a married couple), each, without reporting it to the IRS.
 Generally, once the gift is made, your estate will not pay estate taxes on it, and it will not be considered taxable income for the recipient.
-Also, the lifetime federal gift and estate tax exemption has more than doubled, to $11.18 million for individuals ($22.36 million for couples), meaning that far fewer estates will owe estate tax.
-Read "Why Make Your Heirs Wait"—and check out Tip 6, above—for even more family giving ideas.
+However, also remember that the donor’s tax basis for gifts carries over to the gift’s recipient, subject to a few qualifications—which means that in some cases, waiting to give could make sense.
+Also, the lifetime federal gift and estate tax exemption has more than doubled, to $11.40 million for individuals ($22.80 million for couples), meaning that far fewer estates will owe estate tax.

 Connect with an advisor and start a conversation about your goals.